Skip to main content

 About the Collection

-BMC Plant Biology welcomes submissions to the Collection Abiotic stress tolerance in plants.
+BMC Plant Biology highlights contributions to the Collection Abiotic stress tolerance in plants.
 In the natural environment, plants deal with a range of abiotic stresses, linked for instance to changes in light, temperature, (micro/macro) nutrient concentration, drought and salinity.
 Since abiotic factors can be superimposed on each other, and largely variable in terms of magnitude and frequency of change, coping with abiotic stress represents a major challenge and limiting factor for crop productivity and sustainability.
 As abiotic stresses can severely affect plant fitness, plants have evolved sophisticated, interconnected mechanisms to efficiently respond to abiotic cues, and regulate growth, development and yield.

 However, tolerance against abiotic stress is a complex process, where the underlying mechanisms and their regulation remain often poorly understood.
 Revealing the mechanisms by which plants sense and cope with abiotic stress, can affect how we understand, and potentially optimize, relevant processes like crop yield, abiotic stress response, resilience and signaling, photosynthesis regulation, cellular metabolism, nutrient homeostasis and uptake, gene expression in response to stress.